Earth Notes: Thermal Imaging Survey: DIY vs Professional

 - The resolution is far lower than a typical digital compact camera.
 You don't necessarily get much more than is visible in the viewfinder (typically 240x240).
 So taking notes to help remember exactly what pictures are of may help.
 I wasn't sure what some of my pics were after having not labelled them immediately.

-- A thermal camera of this type typically costs something like £4000.
+- A thermal camera of this type typically costs something like £4000 as of 2011.
 So usually tricky or expensive to get hold of.

 If intending to DIY you need not be put off.
 But you should definitely give yourself plenty of time to work through the camera modes and features to get the best out of it.
 At least several hours.
 Also, try to use the camera on a pretty cold day to maximise the visibility of heat leaks.